-Key features: The Omni 360 is a versatile carrier that works for babies who are 7 to 45 pounds.
-It’s adjustable to fit petite to plus-sized body types.
+Key features: The Omni 360 is a versatile carrier that’s adjustable to fit petite to larger body types.
 The waist belt can adjust from 26 to 52 inches and the shoulder straps can move from 28 3/4 inches to 48 3/4 inches.
 Along with carrying baby on the front, back, and hip, you can wear the straps backpack style or crossed.
 Reviewers share that the straps are nicely padded and that the material is sturdy but soft.

 Considerations: A few reviewers shared that it was hard to get the hang of using this carrier with its many options.
 Those who are familiar with an older fabric used with this model explain that the current fabric is stiffer and doesn’t breathe well in warm weather.
 Shorter women say that this carrier just isn’t a good fit.

-As your baby gets a bit older, they may not be as content facing in toward your body.
-Moving your baby to front facing gives them a bit more stimulation and entertainment.
+Younger babies are safest when positioned on your front, facing inward.
+However, as your baby gets a bit older, they may not be as content facing in toward your body.
+Moving your baby to face outward gives them a bit more stimulation and entertainment.